mapbox/node-pre-gyp/README.md

 Or, if you don't have any changes to make simply run:

     git commit --allow-empty -m "[publish binary]"

+WARNING: if you are working in a pull request and publishing binaries from there then you will want to avoid double publishing when Travis.ci builds both the `push` and `pr`.
+You only want to run the publish on the `push` commit.
+See https://github.com/Project-OSRM/node-osrm/blob/8eb837abe2e2e30e595093d16e5354bc5c573575/scripts/is_pr_merge.sh which is called from https://github.com/Project-OSRM/node-osrm/blob/8eb837abe2e2e30e595093d16e5354bc5c573575/scripts/publish.sh for an example of how to do this.

 Remember this publishing is not the same as `npm publish`.
 We're just talking about the binary module here and not your entire npm package.
 To automate the publishing of your entire package to npm on Travis see http://about.travis-ci.org/docs/user/deployment/npm/